 -- Carlos Castaneda

 For some fun, see the following clip from Hogan's Heroes.
-Instead of getting mad at Sergeant Shultz or arguing or becoming bitter, the prisoners use humor.
-Of course, the show is fiction, but I use humor routinely to disarm jerks who come near me.
+Instead of getting mad at Sergeant Shultz and arguing or becoming bitter, the prisoners use humor.
+Of course, the scene is fiction, but I use humor routinely to disarm jerks who come near me.
 It works most of the time.
 It's quite entertaining and it's a good example for the people around me who are listening in.

 It's what you tell yourself